Cetaceans of the Caribbean: Sei whale (Balaenoptera borealis)

 The sei whale is present worldwide, essentially in subtropical, subpolar and temperate areas.
 However, offshore, it is often hard to distinguish from Bryde's whale, with which it has long been confused.
 It is also sometimes hard to distinguish from the fin whale.
 In the summer, in the Atlantic Ocean, it is generally found in the vicinity of the Gulf of Maine.
 Little is known about its migration throughout the remainder of the year.
 It prefers deep waters and is known to avoid semi-enclosed seas and gulfs.
 However, stranded individuals have been observed in the Gulf of Mexico and off the coasts of the Greater Antilles Archipelago.

 Megaptera

 Humpback whale (Megaptera novaeangliae)

 There are several populations of Atlantic humpback whales.
 In the Northern Atlantic, they reproduce in the Caribbean region, feeding throughout the summer in several areas of Northern America and Northern Europe (Gulf of Maine, Gulf of St. Lawrence, Labrador, Greenland, Iceland, Northern Norway).
 Breeding in the Caribbean's warm and shallow waters takes place in sites along the entire Caribbean island-arc, from Cuba to Venezuela, with a strong confirmed concentration off the coast of the Dominican Republic.

-Since the beginning of the 21st century, a number of Southern Atlantic individuals have been observed migrating all the way to the Guiana Shield in order to reproduce.
+Since the beginning of the 21st century, a number of Southern Atlantic individuals have been observed migrating all the way to the Guiana Shield to reproduce.
 However, their habitual breeding area is further south, off the coast of Brazil.
 Contrary to Northern Hemisphere individuals, the pectoral fins of Southern Hemisphere individuals are much blacker, but their bellies are whiter.